Installation with venv

 Step 2: Create a Python virtual environment

-cd into the newly created folder called islandora_workbench that contains the git repo from the section above.
+cd into the newly created folder called "islandora_workbench" that contains the cloned git repo.

 cd islandora_workbench